skuffedgames/Skuffeds-Stash-game-files/README.md

+If you are seeing this, you found the skuffed's stash... stash.
+Where almost everything is kept.
+The following message is for you.
+Use the stash while you still can.

 Unfortunately, the site, rentry.org/skuffedstash, may soon be blocked and moved.
 I do apologize for that but you can blame it on the underclassmen of our school.
 (6,7,8th grade ect). they were given the stash through a chain of shares and are now openly, in front of teachers, showing and using the website haphazardly.
 Its unfortunate, but I do have a solution.